srjnm/elect/README.md

     - IT Administrators

 # Features
 * 2-Factor Authentication is implemented.
-OTP is be sent to the user's email during login for verification.
+OTP is sent to the user's email during login for verification.
 * Votes are completely anonymous.
 There will be no connection between the voter and the candidate after voting, not even in the database.
 * Users are restricted to a single concurrent session(i.e, a user cannot be logged in from 2 devices at the same time).
 * It has a modular approach, elections among students can be conducted for any purpose.